stjordanis/terra-docs-old/docs/dev-spec-treasury.md

 title: Treasury
 ---

-The Treasury module is the "central bank" of the Terra economy.
-It keeps track of income from stability fees and other mining rewards, measures macroeconomic activity, and modulates Luna miner incentive toward stable, long-term growth through adjustment of Tax Rate and Reward Weight.
+The Treasury module acts as the "central bank" of the Terra economy, [measuring macroeconomic activity](#observed-indicators) by observing Luna rewards and [adjusting monetary policy](#monetary-policy-levers) to modulate miner incentives toward stable, long-term growth.

+> While the Treasury stabilizes miner demand, the [`Market`](dev-spec-market.md) is responsible for Terra price-stability.
+{note}

 ## Observed Indicators

-The Treasury observes and records three indicators for each epoch (set to 1 week).
-The protocol then computes and compares the short-term (`WindowShort`) and long-term (`WindowLong`) moving averages to be able to determine the relative direction and velocity of the macroeconomic activity.
+The Treasury observes three macroeconomic indicators for each epoch (set to 1 week), keeping [historical records](#historical-indicators).

 - __Tax Rewards__: Income generated from transaction fees (stability fee) in a during a time interval.
 - __Seigniorage Rewards__: Amount of Terra from seigniorage that has been burned.
 - __Staked Luna__: Total Luna that has been staked by users and bonded by their delegated validators.

-The Total Mining Rewards for Luna is equal to the sum of the Tax Rewards and the Seigniorage Rewards.
+The __Total Mining Rewards__ for Luna is the sum of the Tax Rewards and the Seigniorage Rewards.

+The protocol can compute and compare the short-term (`WindowShort`) and long-term (`WindowLong`) moving averages of the above indicators to determine the relative direction and velocity of the Terra economy.

 ## Monetary Policy Levers

 The Treasury module has two monetary policy levers:

 - __Tax Rate__, which adjusts the amount of income coming from Terra transactions.
 - __Reward Weight__, also known as _Luna burn rate_, which is the portion of seigniorage that is burned to reward miners by creating scarcity within Luna.

 Every `WindowLong`, the Treasury re-evaluates each lever to stabilize unit staking returns for Luna, thereby ensuring stable and predictable minign rewards from staking.